cderose/dh-courses/tableau-workshop/README.md

 ## Bonus

 ### Animated Bar Chart: Internet Adoption Revisited
 1. Let's learn a bit more about animations in Tableau so that we can create more dynamic graphs.
-Start creating a new sheet.
+Start by creating a new sheet.
 2. In our bar chart, we highlighted the countries with the highest number of internet users.
-If we want to dynamically watching the country order change over time, we have to set up a rank field.
+If we want to watch the country order change dynamically over time, we have to set up a rank field.
 To do so, right-click near the bottom of the "Tables" column and select: "Create Calculated Field."
 3. For the title of the Calculate Field, type "Rank".
-The syntax for a rank calculation is: ```RANK_UNIQUE(sum([Internet users per 100 people]))``` If you Google Tableau and the kind of task you're looking to perform, you'll find tutorials with many different types of calculations you can create.
+The syntax for a rank calculation is: ```RANK_UNIQUE(sum([Internet users per 100 people]))``` If you Google Tableau and the kind of task you're looking to perform, you'll find tutorials on many of the different types of calculations you can create.
 Once you've added the calculation for rank, click "Ok."
 4. Drag the new "Rank" measure to "Rows."
 5. Add "Country" to the "Detail" mark.
 6. Go back to the "Rank" pill in "Rows" and change the data from "Continuous" to "Discrete."
 7. Drag "Internet users" to "Columns."
-8. Go back to the "Rank" pill in "Rows" and choose "Computer Using" -> "Country."
+8. Go back to the "Rank" pill in "Rows" and choose "Compute Using" -> "Country."
 9. Drag "Year" into the "Pages" section, which will activate the animation.
 10. To add country instead of ranking as the label: go to "Rank" and deselect "Show Header."
 Next, drag "Country" over the "Label" mark.
 To stylize the label, click on the "Label" mark - from here, you can change the "Label Appearance" (type, font) and "Alignment" (where the label appears).
 11. To add a color scheme, drag "Internet Users" over the "Color" mark.
 You can more precisely adjust the colors by clicking on the dropdown beside "Internet Users" in the right-hand column.